Kristopher leads the migration practice at Hall & Wilcox Lawyers.

 Kristopher is a member of the Migration Institute of Australia.

-- Acting on behalf of businesses that have been approved to sponsor overseas workers in respect of monitoring audits, including preparation of submissions and legal arguments setting out the clients’ compliance with their sponsorship obligations.
+- Acting on behalf of clients that are approved to sponsor overseas workers in respect of monitoring audits, including preparation of submissions and legal arguments setting out the clients’ compliance with their sponsorship obligations.

 - Negotiating labour agreements on behalf of businesses.